ashhack/llmchat_aws/README.md

-#### Interactive Application to chat, QnA qith any document using RAG and Meta's LLAMA model
+#### Interactive Application to QnA with any document using RAG and Meta's LLAMA model